josel82/tech-notes/CISCO/Security/Dynamic ARP Inspection (DAI).md

 exit
 ```

 NOTE: DAI relies on DHCP Snooping binding table on the switch.
-If you encounter problems after enabling DAI and setting up trusted port, check the DHCP Snooping binding table [[DHCP Snooping#^d84648]]; If there are no entries, try to renew the DHCP lease on the client PC.
+If you encounter problems after enabling DAI and setting up trusted port, check the DHCP Snooping binding table [[CISCO/Security/DHCP Snooping#^d84648]]; If there are no entries, try to renew the DHCP lease on the client PC.

 ## Show commands
 ```cisco